MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/mrsdeploy-connection.md

 **Applies to:  Microsoft R Server 9.x**

 The `mrsdeploy` package, delivered with Microsoft R Client and R Server, provides functions for:
-+ Establishing a remote session in a console application for the purposes of executing code on that server
++ Establishing a remote session in a R console application for the purposes of executing code on that server
-+ Publishing and managing a web service that is backed by the R code block or script you provided.
++ Publishing and managing an R web service that is backed by the R code block or script you provided.

 Each feature can be used independently, but the greatest value is achieved when you can leverage both.